heattard/geo-python/source/exercises/set-up-github.md

 ## Exercise 3 - Add me as a collaborator

 After you create your repo in the step above you will be on the main page of your repo.
+The steps to add a callaborator are below and are from [this page.](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)

 1. Click on *Settings*